jhvanderschee/hugobricks/content/_index.md

 ![](/uploads/illustrations/cuate/responsive.svg)

 Hugoplate is a comprehensive starter theme that includes everything you need to get started with your Hugo project.
-What’s Included in
+As all the Wordpress theme builders say: This is the last theme you will ever need.
+Included are:

 - 10+ Pre-build pages
 - 99+ Google Pagespeed Score